sandstone-mc/sandstone-documentation/docs/features/flow/if.md

   })
 ```

-As you can see, this syntax mimicks the original `if / else if / else` construct
+As you can see, this syntax mimics the original `if / else if / else` construct
 from classical programming languages. `elseIf` and `else` are entirely optional,
 and you can chain as many `elseIf` as needed: